mconf/mconf-aggr/README.md

 For further information about `unittest`, check [unittest's official documentation](https://docs.python.org/3/library/unittest.html).

+> Note: After making any modifications in the package, please, run the corresponding (all would be still better) tests.

 ### Running individual tests

 To run the unit tests, we simply call `unittest` on a test file in the